vivin/gradle-semantic-build-versioning/README.md

 }
 ```

 This is usually enough to start using the plugin.
-Assuming that you already have tags that are (or contain) semantic versions, the plugin will search for all nearest-ancestor tags, select the latest<sup>1</sup> of them as the base version, and increment the component with the least precedence.
-The nearest-ancestor tags are those tags with a path between them and the `HEAD` commit, without any intervening tags.
+Assuming that you already have tags that are (or contain) semantic versions, the plugin will search for all nearest ancestor-tags, select the latest<sup>1</sup> of them as the base version, and increment the component with the least precedence.
+The nearest ancestor-tags are those tags with a path between them and the `HEAD` commit, without any intervening tags.
 This is the default behavior of the plugin.

-<sup>1</sup> Latest based on ordering-rules defined in the semantic-version specification, **not latest by date**
+<sup>1</sup> Latest based on ordering-rules defined in the semantic-version specification, **not latest by date**.

 # Project properties

 The plugin uses project properties to control how the version should be calculated.
 Some of these properties require values, whereas others don't.
-The ones that don't essentially behave like switches and their presence is enough to "turn on" specific behavior.
+The ones that don't, essentially behave like switches and their presence is enough to "turn on" specific behavior.
 Aside from providing these properties via the commandline using `-P`, the properties can also be specified in any other valid way, similar to how one would provide properties to `settings.gradle`.
 For example, you can set them through system properties or environment properties, depending on the situation.
 You can define them in `gradle.properties` as well if you wish, although that is usually not useful unless you want some sort of global versioning-configuration.

 ## `bumpComponent`